-Most of our dining tables are crafted from both wood solids and veneers, and we use a variety of woods including maple, birch, poplar, cherry, and oak.
+Most of our dining tables are crafted from both solid wood and veneers, and we use a variety of woods including maple, birch, poplar, cherry, and oak.
 We make most of our dining tables in our own workshops, often from logs we mill ourselves, and we kiln-dry our own lumber, so it doesn’t split or crack when we work with it.
 We also offer tables made by artisans who work with sustainably harvested Indonesian mahogany.

 When you think of veneer, don’t think of printed laminates glued over particle board—at least, not at Ethan Allen!
-Our veneers are thin strips of real wood, which we apply like a mosaic over hardwoods to give a dining table surface a particular look.
+Our veneers are thin strips of real wood, which we apply like a mosaic over hardwoods to give any dining table surface a particular look.

 Not at all!
 We do have a few recommendations:

 - Use coasters or placemats under beverages, and use trivets or hot pads under pots, pans, or other serving dishes that contain hot food.

 - Rotate your tablescape so the sun doesn’t fade the finish around it, and stick felt onto the underside of candlesticks, jars, etc., to keep them from scratching your tabletop.